Peirson Center for Children

 Potential benefits of biomedical treatment include:

-• Improved digestion
+• Improved immune function

-• Better sleep
+• Better quality sleep

 • Reduced eczema, hives, and dry skin

-• Increased speech, eye contact and social awareness
+• Increased speech, eye contact, and social awareness

-• Increased overall growth and development
+• Enhanced overall growth and development

 Evaluation